Hesperian Health Guides

 How to use:

-For womb infection during labor, after birth or after abortion, inject 2 g in the muscle for the first dose, then give 1 g 4 times a day until fever has been gone 48 hours.
-Give with other antibiotics.
+For womb infection during labor, after birth or after abortion, inject 2 g (2000 mg) into muscle for the first dose, then inject 1 g (1000 mg) 4 times a day until fever has been gone 48 hours.
+You must also give other antibiotics.

-For infection in a newborn baby, inject in the thigh muscle 7-10 days.
-For a baby that weighs 2 kg or less, use 100 mg, 2 times a day; 3 kg, use 150 mg, 3 times a day; 4 kg or more, use 200 mg, 3 times a day.
+For infection in a newborn baby, inject in the thigh muscle for 7 to 10 days.
+For a baby that weighs: 2 kg or less, use 100 mg, 2 times a day; 3 kg, use 150 mg, 3 times a day; 4 kg or more, use 200 mg, 3 times a day.

 Important